DussanFreire/a-star-mario-dussan/README.md

 * Write the following command: "python app.py"
 * Click on the URL or open your localhost <div style="text-align:center"><img src="https://github.com/joangerard/mario-map-dussan/blob/main/screenshots/instruccions.jpg" /></div>
 # Project Description
-_Is a basic web application where you can build your own board which includes pipelines 🏁, walls 🟥 and of course Mario 👨!
+This is a basic web application where you can build your own board which includes pipelines 🏁, walls 🟥 and of course Mario 👨!
 The main objective of this application is to find the path to the closest pipe and mark the path using BFS and A *, make some comparisons, find the effective effective branch factor and calculate the number of states.

 This web application has two basic interfaces: